MarcoDorantes/XlsxCommand/README.md

 ```

 ### Uninstall a previous version
 The following command searches for a specific version of `XlsxCommand` module in the local machine.
-If found, then displays what would it looks like to execute the uninstallation of such specific version.
+If found, then displays what would look like if you were to run the uninstallation of such specific version.
 ```
 Get-InstalledModule XlsxCommand -RequiredVersion 4.4.0 | Uninstall-Module -WhatIf
 ```